computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/EventAgenda.md

 #### Recruiting for Teacher Certification
 - A. [Recruiting Students BA vs BS and K12 Teacher Certification](challenges/recruiting.md) - Mike Zamansky
 - B. [Recruiting Students into CS Teaching Certification Programs](challenges/recruiting2.md) - Jim Matthews and Robin Flatland

+## Business meeting

+The focus of our business meeting is planning next steps for the Committee on Computing Education in the Liberal Arts.
+Discussion will focus on the following topics.
+Where the Committee has previously solicited input on these topics, that information is provided as a starting point for discussion and we hope that we will also generate new ideas during this meeting.

+1. SIGCSE 2021 Pre-Symposium Event
+    - Topics or Themes: What should be the focus of next year's pre-symposium event?
+    - Reflections on the Pre-Symposium Format: What worked well and what might be improved?

+2. Additional Committee Projects
+    - Topics or Venues for Additional Workshops/Symposia
+    - Opportunities for Virtual Meetings/Gatherings
+    - Information and Resource Gathering Projects
+    - Outreach Projects: Making Liberal Arts Computing More Visible

+3. Defining the Committee Structure
+   - Models for a Permanent Organization
+   - Fundraising for Committee Activities
+   - Identifying Project Leaders

 ___
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License") Unless otherwise noted on an individual resource, all materials in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)